Half-Life (series): Half-Life

 Valve's first product, Half-Life, was released on November 19, 1998, and published by Sierra On-Line for Windows.
 Players control Gordon Freeman, a theoretical physicist at the Black Mesa Research Facility, where an experiment accidentally causes a dimensional rift and triggers an alien invasion.
 Unlike many other games at the time, the player has almost uninterrupted control of Freeman, and the story is told mostly through scripted sequences.
 Half-Life received acclaim for its graphics, gameplay and seamless narrative.
 It won over 50 "Game of the Year" awards and is considered one of the most influential FPS games and one of the best video games ever made.

+Uplink

+On February 12, 1999 a demo version of Half-life featuring a chapter not found in the full game was released as Half-Life Uplink.
+In the game set in an alternate timeline to the base game Gordon Freeman reconfigures a transmitter in order to enter the Lambda Reactor Complex.
+However upon entering the complex he is trapped with a large Gargantua in a room and cannot escape.

 Opposing Force

 Half-Life was followed by an expansion pack, Opposing Force, on November 1, 1999, developed by Gearbox Software.
 Players control US Marine corporal Adrian Shephard, who fights a new group of aliens and black operations units.

 Opposing Force was received favorably by critics, many citing the game as being as influential on setting expansion pack standards as the original game had been in influencing the overall genre.
 The game won the Computer Game of the Year Interactive Achievement Award of 2000 from the Academy of Interactive Arts & Sciences.